HubTurbo/addressbook/docs/CloudSimulation.md

-In order to simulate the idea of a cloud, we have implemented 3 key components: `RemoteService` and `CloudSimulator`
+In order to simulate the idea of a cloud, we have implemented 3 key components: `RemoteManager`, `RemoteService` and `CloudSimulator`

 They are arranged as follows:
 > ... -> SyncManager <---> RemoteManager <---> RemoteService <---> CloudSimulator